What to do when a

 responsibility to notify the Employee Benefits Program and the UFT

-legal separation, or a child losing dependent status.
-Notification
+separation, or a child losing dependent status.
+Notification should be

 NYC Employee Benefits Program